opendistro/for-elasticsearch/_posts/2020-05-13-Open-Distro-for-Elasticsearch-1.7.0-released.md

 ## Release Highlights

 * The [anomaly detection](https://github.com/opendistro-for-elasticsearch/anomaly-detection) plugin has moved out of the preview phase and is now generally available.
-It comes with a easy-to-use [Kibana](https://github.com/opendistro-for-elasticsearch/anomaly-detection-kibana-plugin) user interface.
+It comes with a easy-to-use [Kibana](https://github.com/opendistro-for-elasticsearch/anomaly-detection-kibana-plugin) user interface and supports [real-time anomaly detection](https://opendistro.github.io/for-elasticsearch/blog/odfe-updates/2020/05/Real-time-Anomaly-Detection-is-now-available-in-Open-Distro-for-Elasticsearch-1.7.0/).
 * The SQL plugin has greatly expanded its supported operations, added a new [Kibana](https://github.com/opendistro-for-elasticsearch/sql-kibana-plugin) user interface, and now has an interactive [CLI](https://github.com/opendistro-for-elasticsearch/sql-cli)with autocomplete.
 * A new [SQL ODBC driver](https://github.com/opendistro-for-elasticsearch/sql-odbc) is also now available.
 * A new package, the [Open Distro for Elasticsearch 1.7.0 AMI](https://opendistro.github.io/for-elasticsearch-docs/docs/install/ami/), is now available for use with Amazon EC2.
 Search for “open distro” when you start a new instance.